NoorMohammedAnik/car_workshop_app/README.md

 # Car Workshop Flutter App

 A cross-platform mobile application for a car workshop where users can create bookings for car servicing, and view bookings in a calendar.
-Focus on the UI/UX and clean, modular, well-documented code.

 ## App Screenshots